 Top 5 Manzanilla Sherry

-Let’s celebrate International Sherry Week with a look at the style that started my addiction to these delicious fortified wines from southern Spain.
+Manzanilla is the style that started my addiction to the delicious fortified wines from southern Spain.
 So distinctive that it has its own appellation within the Jerez designation, Manzanilla Sanlúcar de Barrameda is in almost every respect a Fino: produced from palomino grapes and aged in a solera system under a layer of flor (yeast).
 What distinguishes it is where it is aged, the coastal town of Sanlúcar de Barrameda, where the sea breezes keep the temperature more constant, so the flor grows thicker and healthier instead of thinning out in the heat of summer and cold of winter as it does 25km inland in Jerez.
 This produces a pale, bone-dry wine of unsurpassed elegance and finesse.
 Romantic tradition also credits the sea breeze with imparting the salty tang noticeable in most Manzanillas.
 An ideal aperitif and food-friendly wine, especially with salty charcuterie, shellfish, and asparagus, an ice cold glass of Manzanilla has long been the Sherry of choice in Spain, while being virtually unknown elsewhere until relatively recently.
 Here’s five you should seek out to begin (or continue) your Sherry addiction.

 I Think Equipo Navazos